dbeniamine/vizardry/README.md

 plugin](https://github.com/ardagnir/Vizardry) which adds several pretty cool features including:

+* `Grimoire` abstraction to install bundle from any providers.
 + `Vanish` command to actually remove a plugin.
 + `Evolve` command to upgrade one or every plugins see [Evolve](#evolve).
 + Complete submodule handling for people having their vim config in a git repo